 Once your vehicle has arrived at the dealership and all necessary checks have been completed, we will contact you to arrange delivery and to confirm your vehicle registration.
 It is at this point that you can arrange your vehicle insurance in anticipation for delivery.

 Your new lease vehicle needs to be insured from the day of the delivery and must remain insured until your vehicle is collected by the finance provider.
 Proof of insurance is required before delivery can take place.
-The certificate must show your name, registration number and must be dated on or before your delivery date.
+This must be a fully comprehensive insurance policy and the certificate must show your name, registration number and must be dated on or before your delivery date.

 Guaranteed Asset Protection (GAP) insurance is an optional insurance policy which covers the difference between the value of the car (the amount your car insurer will usually pay out if the event of theft or total loss) and the amount you owe to the finance company for leasing the vehicle.